11 Best Things to Do in the Leura Area

 Bridal Veil View is a small, fenced lookout facing Leura Falls, the waterfall that carries Leura Falls Creek into the valley.
 The waterfall resembles a bride’s veil.

-This fenced lookout is located very close to Tarpeian Rock, a lookout similar to Olympian Rock and Elysian Rock lookout points.
+This fenced lookout is very close to Tarpeian Rock, a viewing point similar to Olympian Rock and Elysian Rock lookout points.

 To get to Tarpeian Rock and Bridal Veil View, either follow the cliff walk from Olympian Rock or the short Tarpeian Rock Access Walk from Cliff Drive.